S-cpu3/stunning-website/README.md

-# stunning-website
+This is a Phishing test.

-This is a test website to show how phishing websites are still a threat to everyone.
+This is a definitely not a stunning website.